FAQs

 See more on media selection here.

 The media wears down slowly.
-The general rule is the media loss will be ½ % per hour of operation.
+The general rule is the media loss will be ½ % by weight per hour of operation.
 This can vary depending on how aggressive the media is and the size of the media.
 The aggressiveness of the media is referred to as the formulation.
 All media comes in different levels of aggressiveness and many different shapes and sizes.

 The faster the media cuts, the faster it will wear.
 In general the larger it is, the better burr removal you will have.
 The smaller media will gives a better finish, but it will take more time in the machine.
 Also small media will tend to cause more media lodging issues.
 Selecting a larger media has the benefit of not lodging in the parts as it breaks down.